tamuraj/Multiclass-MCC/README.md

 Multiclass MCC Estimation and Evaluation

-This repository contains all the R code needed to reproduce the simulation runs for the calculation of confidence intervals for multiclass MCCs
+This repository contains functions to compute point estimates and confidence intervals for multiclass MCCs and R code for the computation of confidence interval coverage probabilities.